bimanpaulsamsung/st-device-sdk-c-ref/apps/ubuntu/switch_example/README.md

 ('healthCheck' capability is automatically added by Developer Workspace.
 It doesn't need handler at device side)

 ## SmartThings Device SDK config
 If you want to use specific SmartThings Device SDK build options, you can directly modify the build configuration file.
-For this example, SmartThings Device SDK config is saved in 'iot-core/stdkconfig' file.
+For this example, SmartThings Device SDK config is saved in `sdkconfig` file.

+When modifying the contents of `sdkconfig`, enable a flag by setting it to 'y' or an appropriate value, and disable the flag by commenting it out using '#'.